Las Vegas False Imprisonment Lawyer

 False imprisonment can lead to a lengthy time in prison, even if the victim did not sustain any injuries.
 False imprisonment charges carry various penalties and punishments depending on the circumstances.
-Read the following information below to learn more about false imprisonment, its penalties and its defenses.
+Contact our Las Vegas false imprisonment lawyer or read the following information below to learn more about false imprisonment, its penalties and its defenses.

 What is false imprisonment?